 The DiSC assessment and DiSC personality styles are based on the DiSC emotional and behavioural theory of the psychologist William Moulton Marston, in 1928.

-DiSC is often used in the workplace to develop job performance, but it can have a more holistic application to a person’s life as well–not just for work.
+DiSC assessments are often used in the workplace to develop job performance, but it can have a more holistic application to a person’s life as well–not just for work.